-Former New England Patriots player and convicted murderer Aaron Hernandez allegedly killed himself inside his jail cell.
-He was found dead early Wednesday morning after using a bed sheet to hang himself, less than a week after he was acquitted of a double homicide.
+Former New England Patriots player and convicted murderer Aaron Hernandez was found dead inside his jail cell on April 19, 2017.
+According to authorities, Hernandez used a bed sheet to hang himself, less than a week after he was acquitted of a double homicide.

 “Chief Medical Examiner Dr. Henry N. Nields performed an autopsy on Mr. Hernandez on Wednesday and concluded today that the manner of death was suicide and the cause asphyxia by hanging,” Early said.
 “An investigation into the death by the State Police Detectives assigned to the District Attorney’s Office and Department of Correction investigators found cardboard jammed into the door tracks of his single-inmate cell to impede entry into the cell.
 There were no signs of a struggle, and investigators determined that Mr. Hernandez was alone at the time of the hanging.”

-The body was released on Wednesday and Hernandez’s brain will be taken to Boston University’s CTE Center, as the the family wishes.
+Hernandez’s body was released on Wednesday and Hernandez’s brain were taken to Boston University’s CTE Center, at the family’s request.

 The attorneys have asked the state to give them access to other pieces of evidence, including the contents of Hernandez’s cell; video recordings and logs of the cellblock and Hernandez’s own cell; medical equipment used on Hernandez; photos of the scene; hospital and prison medical records; and the clothes Hernandez was wearing at the time he received emergency treatment.